-Sporadic successes elsewhere also signaled hope.
+Sporadic successes elsewhere also signalled hope.
 Sustained opposition by villagers and activists continued to stall work on the Du Pont-Thapar Nylon plant in Goa; the agitation reached a head in early 1995 when a young boy was killed in police firing during a demonstration against the plant, and villagers in retaliation burnt structures on the plant premises.
-Du Pont announced that it may consider an alternative site in India....

-In Gujarat, the High Court ordered a stay on the denotification of the Narayan Sarovar Sanctuary, which had been illegally done by the state government in 1993 to make way for a cement factory.
-It is not clear how long this stay will continue, given the intense pressure of the industrial lobby to clear the project, but at least environmentalists have won some time to gather forces.
+Du Pont announced that it may consider an alternative site in India.
+In Gujarat, the high court ordered a stay on the denotification of the Narayan Sarovar Sanctuary, which had been illegally done by the state government in 1993 to make a way for a cement factory.
+It is not clear how long this order will remain in place given the intense pressure of the industrial lobby to clear the project, but at least environmentalists have won some time to gather force.
 In Orissa, a mix of environmental and political opposition has continued to stall the denotification of Balukhand Sanctuary (proposed by the Biju Patnaik government to make way for a hotel complex), as also of the Bhittarkanika Sanctuary (home to the world's largest congregation of the endangered Olive ridley sea turtle, and threatened by trawling, fishing jetties, and roads).
-International groups like the Mangrove Action Project joined in the protest, and announced that they would press for a boycott of shrimp and prawns produced in such destructive manner.
+International groups like the Mangrove Action Project joined in the protest and announced that they would press for a boycott of shrimp and prawns produced in such destructive manner.
 Greenpeace International has joined Indian groups in demanding a halt to toxic waste exports from industrial countries to India.
-Innovative protests against the ridiculous proposals to import 7-10 million tonnes of cattle dung from Holland (impregnated with chemical feedstock), including the dumping of 50 tonnes of "swadeshi" dung by farmers outside the Lok Sabha, led to the proposal being rejected.
-And though the widespread opposition to GATT did not stop the Indian government from entering into the treaty, considerable groundwork to subvert its implementation appears to have been done.
+Innovative protests against the ridiculous proposal to import 7-10 million tonnes of cattle dung from Holland (impregnated with chemical feedstock), including the dumping of 50 tonnes of 'swadeshi' dung by farmers outside the Lok Sabha, led to the proposal being rejected.
+And though the widespread opposition to GATT did not stop the Indian government from entering into the treaty, considerable groundwork to subvert its implementation appears to have been done [Toxic Waste Trade: A Primer, Public Interest Research Group, 1994].

 These successes are at best temporary, helping to buy time.
 The most pressing need is for environmentalists, social activists, and sensitive academics to work out an alternative strategy for the economic renewal of the country, a strategy which is socially and environmentally sensitive and sustainable.
-Elements of such a strategy are present in the widespread mass movements built around natural resource conflicts, and in the various alternative energy, agricultural, and industrial projects which are successfully being run by citizens' groups and a handful of government officials across the country.
-But unless these elements can be bound together into a comprehensive conceptual and practical alternative, the powerful forces unleashed by the new economic policies and the IMF/World Bank will continue to lead the country over the brink of survival.
+Elements of such a strategy are present in the widespread mass movements built around natural resource conflicts, and in the various alternative energy, agricultural and industrial projects which are successfully being run by citizens groups and a handful of government officials across the country.
+But unless these elements can be bound together into a comprehensive conceptual and practical alternative, the powerful forces unleashed by Manmohan Singh and the IMF will continue to lead the country over the brink of survival.